Anime Licensing: The Complete B2B Guide for Rights-Holders, Distributors & Buyers

 Our comprehensive guide to Top Anime Studios in Japan: Production Output, Licensing Deals & Sourcing Intelligence covers the top 10 studios with their rights profiles, preferred international partners, and production volume data.

-For a broader view of animation production companies globally, see: Best Anime Studios 2026: Top Animation Companies Creating Global Hits.
+For a broader view of animation production companies globally, see: our roundup of top-rated anime animation companies creating global hits.

 💡